-Faith is foundational to my worldview.
-I believe holistic faith leads to worldviews and practices capable of authentically facilitating human flourishing.
-Holistic faith looks beyond dogma, creed and belief to shared action, praxis and values.
-In a holistic faith perspective, the particularities of personal faith, culture and worldview are held in appropriate tension with the cultural contexts and faith of others.
+- In a holistic faith perspective, our personal faith, culture and worldview are held in appropriate tension with the cultural contexts and faith of others.

-Authentically recognising (not merely acknowledging) the multiplicity of peoples and cultures in our shared world is paradigmatic.
-It has the power to open our minds and hearts to the complexity of human nature and the different conditions that, in daily reality, either facilitate or deny human flourishing, for millions of people around the globe.
-For me, this is where true missionary activity begins.
+- Authentically recognising—not merely acknowledging—the multiplicity of peoples and cultures in our shared world is transformative.
+It opens our minds and hearts to the complexity of human nature and the different conditions that respectively facilitate or deny human flourishing.